suberlak/ts_wep/README.md

 ## Code Format

+1. The Python code is automatically formatted by `black`.
-This code is automatically formatted by `black` using a git pre-commit hook.
+2. The C++ code is automatically formatted by `clang-format`.

-To enable this:
+To enable this with a git pre-commit hook:

-1. Install the `black` Python package.
+- Install the `black` Python package.
+- Install the `clang-format` C++ package.
-2. Run `git config core.hooksPath .githooks` once in this repository.
+- Run `git config core.hooksPath .githooks` once in this repository.

 ## DM Command Line Task (obs_lsst and phosim_utils)